Code-Institute-Submissions/CI-MS2-Shapes/README.md

 #### First Time Visitor

 * I'd like to play a simple game.
-  * Game has minimal layout.
+  * Game has a minimal layout.
 * I'd like to be able to read instructions on how to play the game.
   * Instructions available on loading the page, as well as "i" button with instructions popup.
 * I'd like to be able to track my progress with a scoring system.
-  * Scores bar is located at the top of game board.
+  * Scores bar is located at the top of the game board.
 * I'd like to challenge myself by tracking and trying to beat the best score and increase the interest in games replayability.
-  * Best score is located at the top of game board.
+  * Best score is located at the top of the game board.
 * I'd like to play the game which has a pleasant appearance to the eye.
-  * Game consist of smooth & rounded shapes, with pastel colour theme.
+  * Game consist of smooth & rounded shapes, with a pastel colour theme.
 * I'd like to know who created the game and be able to contact that person or see his social links for other projects.
   * Social links available at the footer.